 For the remainder of the morning and early afternoon the Third Fleet fought a battle against an enemy which neither bombs nor guns could defeat.
 In this combat in which marksmanship had no part, only superb seamanship and leadership might save your ship.
 Hammered by seas higher than the mainmast the Spence bucked and rolled.
 As her bunker fuel diminished her top heavy design worked against her.
 Even the massive battleships and fleet carriers rolled like canoes in heavy rapids.

 During the long night of the 17th, some of the destroyers who were desperately low on fuel pumped out their tanks of water ballast in preparation for fueling in the morning and were now riding dangerously high in the water.
 Trying to maintain station with the rest of the fleet as they had been ordered to do they struggled with ship handling in condition which were not ideal for safe operations.
 Running at an angle to the huge seas the Spence rose up the waves stern first exposing her spinning propellers briefly at the top and lost way.
 The force 4 winds, of 130 to 156 mph shoved the ship around like a weather vane if the quartermasters on the wheel and the skipper ordering one screw or the other to be backed in an attempt to keep the ship stern to the wind was successful.
 Twenty hours of being slammed around inside the ship, no food and sleep was takings its toll.
 The entire crew was beyond exhaustion.
 Everything inside the ship was adrift including the crew.
-Those in their racks had taken their belts off and tied themselves in their bunks.
+Those in their racks gripped the rails with cold, chapped hands, knuckles white with strain, faces drained of color by fear.
 It was even worse for those on duty, especially for the engine and boiler room crews, where danger was always present from twisted or broken fittings.
 A broken steam line could scald a man to death in an instant or slice off a hand as clean as a butchers cleaver.
 Above decks, sailors were attempting to hide in the lee of the deckhouses.
 They tied themselves to the potato locker and huddled together in the rear of the radio shack.